ezachrisen/gcplog/README.md

 	})
 ```

-Google Cloud understands special request-related fields.
+Google Cloud understands special request-related fields, and are put in the `httpRequest` field in the log entry.
 GCPLog defines constants for a few of them.

 | Key | Sample Use |
 | --- | --- |